 Commencing from the Kodimatha boat jetty in Kottayam district, a cruise through the gorgeous backwaters of Kuttanad enchants travelers in more ways than one.
 Other than sailing amidst Kerala’s natural bounty and basking in the soft sunlight sifting through the swaying palms overhead, your journey over these silken waters takes you to a number of attractions on the way, the likes of which include the Monroe Lighthouse in Pallom!
 That is in fact the first ever tourist spot you’ll encounter on your fascinating voyage from Kottayam to Alappuzha jetty.

-Among other things, you’ll notice that the area surrounding these backwaters in Kerala is also famous as the “Rice Bowl of Kerala”.
+Among other things, you’ll notice that the area surrounding these best backwaters in Kerala is also famous as the “Rice Bowl of Kerala”.
 In fact, in many places throughout your ride, you’ll be able to catch rare glimpses of backwater paddy cultivation with plants sowed in as deep as 10ft below sea level!

 Had no idea about all these amazing options, did you?
 Well, now that you do, we suggest you get off the couch and book yourself an exciting trip to Kerala so that you can experience pure euphoria while sailing on the backwaters in Kerala once things go back to normal!
 Explore our range of bestseller Kerala tour packages and find one that fits your budget and trip expectations to tour this fantastic Indian state the way you want to.
 Happy Tripping!